rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 are using an unupported Java version.

     Exception in thread "main" java.lang.UnsupportedClassVersionError: Bad version number in .class file

+See the [startup and shutdown](#startup-and-shutdown) section for instructions on using the ``rundeckd`` shell tool to manage the rundeck launcher process.

 ## First-Time Setup